 Uluru-Kata Tjuta National Park is managed jointly by the Director of National Parks and the Uluru-Kata Tjuta Board of Management.
-The Director is assisted by Parks Australia, a division of the Australian Government Department of Sustainability, Environment, Water, Population and Communities, in carrying out his management responsibilities.
+The Director is assisted by Parks Australia, a division of the Australian Government's Department of the Environment, in carrying out his management responsibilities.

 Figure 1.
 Diagram of Uluru-Kata Tjuta National Park Joint Management Arrangements